Quantum battery with non-Hermitian charging: Charging battery with symmetric Hamiltonian

-\textbf{Effect of \(\mathcal{RT}\)-symmetric charger on power.} We compare the maximum power generated via non-Hermitian model corresponding to applied magnetic field, denoted with $h_i$ and \(P_{\max}\) produced by the Hermitian model having applied field, $h_r$ with the variation of \(\gamma'\) in Fig. \ref{fig:rt_h_nh}.
-It is evident that the difference between generated power by non-Hermitian and Hermitian charger, \(\delta_{P_{\max}}^{\mathcal{RT}}\) is maximum when \(h\) is small, it decreases with the increase of \(h\) and finally becomes negative for high value of \(h\), i.e., when \(h >1\).
+We compare the maximum power generated via the non-Hermitian model corresponding to the applied magnetic field, denoted with $h_i$ and \(P_{\max}\) produced by the Hermitian model having applied field $h_r$ with the variation of \(\gamma'\) in Fig. \ref{fig:rt_h_nh}.
+It is evident that the difference between generated power by non-Hermitian and Hermitian chargers, \(\delta_{P_{\max}}^{\mathcal{RT}}\), is maximum when \(h_{i(r)}\) is small, decreases with the increase of \(h_{i(r)}\), and finally becomes negative for high values of \(h_{i(r)}\), i.e., when \(h_{i(r)} >1\).
 More precisely, the observations can be listed as follows.